 Top pass retreat

-Start with a far area horde set-up so you've got the entire covie contingent in the far area or not far off.
-Drive in and go through the top pass.
-With a mass of covies streaming up the hillside after you, your job is to defend from close to the gap.
-Most of the enemy will try to come through but you're also likely to get some coming around the rock to flank you, so watch out.
-I normally tackle this battle solo but you can take Warthog buddies in if you like.
-The solo battling can be hugely enjoyable and is definitely something you ought to try.
+Starting ideally with a far area horde set-up so you've got the entire covie contingent in the far area or not far off, drive in and go through the top pass (you could ditch the hog beforehand if you want).
+Your job now is to defend from near the gap (on that side, principally) against the mass of covies streaming up after you.
+Most of them will try to come through the pass, but you're also likely to get some coming around the rock to flank you, so watch out.

 Grenade fun

-You'll have a heck of a lot of fun with grenades here.
+You can have a lot of fun with grenades here.
 Covies on the other side of the pass make a great target and you can lob grenades though at opportune moments when they're approaching or clustering (sometimes hesitant about coming through, as if they're not quite sure where you've gone).
-Good possibilities for some huge chain reactions there, especially if you've already killed a few Grunts.
-I look back fondly on the time I blew a couple of Elites halfway up the cliffside.
-Ah, happy days…
+There are good possibilities for some huge chain reactions there, especially if you've already killed a few Grunts or Elites.
+You can also bounce grenades off the cliff wall, particularly frags.

 Watch that flank!

-You'll need to be alert to enemies coming around the rock to flank you.
-Sometimes it's just some grunty little fool that you can dispose of in the twinkling of an eye, but often it's an Elite; so keep an eye on that motion tracker!
+As mentioned already, you'll need to be alert to enemies coming around the huge rock to flank you (see pic).
+Sometimes it's just some grunty fool you can dispose of in a flash, but sometimes it's an Elite; so keep an eye on that motion tracker!
 From the speed of the dot you can tell if it's an Elite coming.
-If it is, you may want to lob a plasma grenade through the pass to dissuade enemies from coming though for the next few moments whilst you're occupied.
+If it is, you may want to lob a plasma grenade through the pass to dissuade enemies from coming though for the next few seconds while you're occupied.
 That delayed fuse is mighty useful sometimes!

 Polishing off Grunts and Jackals